YanweiJIN/yanweijin.github.io/_talks/2_public_ris_2021.md

 collection: talks
 type: "Supervisor: SUN Hongyu"
 permalink: /talks/2_public_ris_2021
-venue: "Beijing Natural Science Foundation Committee"
+venue: #"Beijing Natural Science Foundation Committee"
 date: "Jul 2021 - Jun 2022"
 location: "Peking University, China"
 ---

-Introduction:
-This research was a qualitative study that focused on the public's preventive actions and responses to major public health emergencies.
-We conducted extensive interviews in China and analyzed the gathered information to advance our research.
-My contributions to this research comprised two main components:
+This research project, supported by the Beijing Natural Science Foundation Committee, involved a qualitative study concentrating on the public's preventive actions and responses to major public health emergencies.
+We conducted in-depth interviews across China and meticulously analyzed the gathered data to enhance our research.
+My contributions to this study encompassed two primary areas:
 1. Public Reaction to COVID-19:
    * Conducted a comprehensive search for COVID-19-related literature regarding public risk perception and coping behaviors, utilizing databases such as PubMed.
 Conducted quality assessments and extracted relevant content.
    * Employed Stata to perform meta-analysis, subgroup analysis, and meta-regression, summarizing the findings and identifying sources of heterogeneity within the included literature.